droglenc/NCMTH107/resources/Syllabus-Current.md

 1. Describe why statistics is central to scientific inquiry (& your field of interest);
 1. Define basic statistical words and symbols;
-1. Design simple experiments and sampling strategies;
+1. Design simple **experiments** and **sampling** strategies;
-1. Perform appropriate exploratory data analyses (univariate and bivariate);
+1. Perform appropriate **exploratory data analyses** (univariate and bivariate);
-1. Identify the purposes of and conduct and interpret the results of a linear regression;
+1. Identify the purposes of and conduct and interpret the results of a **linear regression**;
-1. Construct and interpret confidence intervals for one and two-sample mean and proportion problems;
+1. Construct and interpret confidence intervals for **one and two-sample mean and proportion** problems;
-1. Identify the appropriate hypothesis test to perform in one- and two-sample quantitative and categorical data situations;
+1. Identify the appropriate hypothesis test to perform in **one- and two-sample quantitative and categorical** data situations;
-1. Construct and interpret the results from a hypothesis test for one- and two-sample quantitative and categorical data situations; and
+1. Construct and interpret the results from a hypothesis test for **one- and two-sample quantitative and categorical** data situations; and
 1. Communicate statistical results and ideas in a succinct and informative manner.

 This course fulfills that Quantitative Reasoning requirement in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/){:target="_blank"} because you will: